Newburgh, Aberdeenshire: History

 2005 saw a sudden expansion in housing in the village, with houses being built just west of the local school, and near the Ythan Hotel, at the southernmost point of the village.
 Whilst the houses at the west end of Newburgh were a marketing success, residents were fairly critical of the properties going up next to the Ythan, dubbing the area too swampy for the foundations.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the fishing in Newburgh in the years before the First World War.
+The report for 1900 relates that "only small boats fish from this creek.
+Fishermen engage also in piloting."